Sail with Noorderlicht in Svalbard as the Captain shows you his favourite spots.

 Day 6: In Borebukta searching for Polar bears

-As soon as everyone is back on board, we set sail for Borebukta.
+After a morning walk through Barentsburg, Noorderlicht will set sail for Borebukta.
 At this time of the year, it is usually partially or completely frozen so there is a high chance of encountering arctic animals such as the polar bear here.
 We will try to get as close to the northwestern end as possible to get a look at the steep glacier front of the Borebreen.
 We then continue to the west side of the bay, close to the Nansenbreen, where we will anchor for the night.

 Day 7: Sailing towards Longyearbyen